AndyO97/HospitalApp/README.md.txt

 The doctors page only enables the user to add existing specialities to each doctor.

-The specialites page will enable the user in the future to creat new specialities, update them and delete them.
-This section is still in progress.
+The specialites page enables the user to create new specialities.
+In a future update it will enable the user to update them and delete them.

-The main menu con search hospital by name, create them or delete them with the trash icon.
+The main menu can search hospitals by name, create them or delete them with the trash icon.